redbeam.comhs-fshubfsRedBeam_Logo-1

 Characteristics of Current Assets

-• Liquidity: High level of liquidity, as they are either cash or can be quickly converted to cash.
+• Liquidity: Either cash or can be quickly converted to cash.

 • Short-Term Use: Typically used or converted into cash within one year.

-• Essential for Operational Efficiency: This is important for funding daily operational activities and ensuring smooth cash flow.
+• Essential for Operational Efficiency: They fund daily operational activities and ensuring smooth cash flow.

 What Is a Fixed Asset?

-Fixed assets, or non-current assets, are long-term tangible assets that include property or equipment that a business owns and uses in its operations to generate income.
-Unlike current assets, they are not expected to be converted into cash within a year.
+Fixed assets are tangible assets that include property or equipment that a business owns and uses in its operations to generate income.
+Unlike current assets, they are not directly converted to cash, but rather they serve as tools in a company’s operations.

 Types of Fixed Assets